 More about support for students with problems in their study situation

-If you have been subjected to offensive behaviour
+If you feel subjected to other offensive conduct

 You may experience a behaviour as offensive even if it is not linked to one of the grounds on which discrimination occurs listed in the legislation, or it is not of a sexual nature.
-Raise the issue with your head of department, who is the line manager responsible for the work and study environment.
+In their role as responsible for the study and work environment, you can raise the issue with the person responsible for the programme, or with a member of teaching staff.
+Raise the issue with your head of department, who is the line manager responsible for the students' work environment.
 You can also turn to your student health and safety representative for advice and support.

 Other forms of discrimination